Alexander2817/SoccerPlayerTracker/README.md

 ## Compilation

-To compile, open a terminal in the project folder and run:
+To compile the program, open a terminal in the project folder and run:

 ```bash
 javac *.java
 ```
 ## Running

-After compiling, you will run the program with:
+After compiling, start the program using:

 ```bash
 java Main